lfn-cnti/bestpractices/cbpps/0002-no-root-in-containers.md

 ## **Summary**

 Containers have a list of their own users independent of the host system, one of which is UID 0, the root user.
 Containers should run processes as a user other than root which makes it easier to run these images securely.
-Processes in a container should not run as root, nor should they assume they are running as root (UID 0).

 ## **Motivation**